Timothy is a frequent Greyhound bus rider who has made many cross-country bus trips in the last 10 years. He currently resides in Montana.

 Despite your best efforts, there will be times during your Greyhound trip when fellow passengers or employees might have access to your luggage.
 And while the majority of the people you encounter on your trip will probably be law-abiding citizens, there is always the possibility of running into the criminal element.

-The best way to ensure that your valuables in your luggage don't get stolen is to invest in some luggage locks.
+The best way to ensure that the valuables in your luggage don't get stolen is to invest in some luggage locks.
 These fairly inexpensive locks fit through the zippers on your bag and make it so that no one can open the compartments unless they have the combination code or key.

 This gives you the peace of mind of knowing that even if you are separated from your bag for a few moments, or if you dose off to sleep, or if you are targeted by pickpockets, no one will be able to open your luggage.